 Can You Shower and Take a Bath in the Tubs?

-Yes, a bariatric walk-in tub can be installed with a shower head.
-Depending on your preference, you can hang the shower head from the wall or leave a hand-held shower head in the tub.
+Many bariatric walk-in tubs can be installed with a showerhead.
+Depending on your preference, you can hang the showerhead from the wall or leave a hand-held shower head in the tub.
 Some people even use them with a steam shower.

 When Should You Buy a Bariatric Walk-In Tub?

 A lot of homeowners install a bariatric walk-in tub many years in advance of when they actually need them.
-These tubs can feature everything from water jets to silicone seating.
-And best of all, once it's needed, the walk-in tub is already there.
+This way, once you need it, the walk-in tub is already there.